paulo-silva/bank_accouting/README.md

   ```
 </details>

-## Bug reports
-TODO

 ## Contributing

-If you're considering to contribute with this project, than Thank you :heart:!
+If you're considering to contribute with this project than Thank you :heart:!
 We have a guide below that can help you
 start to contribute with the project:

 First, you can contribute in many ways!
 For example: